 On this course you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
 This will include senior academic staff, qualified professional practitioners, demonstrators, technicians and research students.
 You will also benefit from regular guest lectures from industry.

-- Moving Image Practice and Theory: Containing the general image theory elements of the programme, this unit incorporates lectures on art, science, technology, digital cinematography, supporting screenings of films and animations, computer animation, digital effects and computer games.
+- Moving Image Theory: Containing the general image theory elements of the programme, this unit incorporates lectures on art, science, technology, digital cinematography, supporting screenings of films and animations, computer animation, digital effects and computer games.

 - Group Project: Working with students from all three postgraduate courses (MA3D, MA Digital Effects) you'll present a concept for a short animated piece.